helix-editor/helix/book/src/usage/selections.md

 ## Select / Extend Mode

-As a recap from the discussion in TODO:
+As a recap from the discussion in [Editor Basics](./modal-editing-basics.md#selection-first-approach):

 - Type `v` to enter `SEL` mode.
 - Type `v` or press `Esc` to return to `NOR` mode.